-And we came to the following conclusion: being a good workshop facilitator is like being made out of bamboo.
+And we came to the following conclusion: Being a good workshop facilitator is like being made out of bamboo.
 Wait, what?
-Well yes, you have to be:
+Well yes, you must:

 - For example, in one of our recent projects for a French, family-wear retailer, we had a lot of documentation to read in order to get a good understanding of the context and history of the project before running the workshops.
 We therefore synthesized all of the key information on a “Research Wall” that we built on Miro in the form of a SWOT matrix, as well as in a comprehensive project checklist.
 We then made these documents available to workshop participants, so that everyone had the same level of knowledge at the beginning of the week.